wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 stable states.
 Non `_Inv`-suffix states are not supported, and will cause an error to be reported.
 If the invalidation transaction has completed, the function returns `false`, and otherwise it returns `true`.

+The reason that `handleAckInv()` may see a block in transient exclusive state is that both `Inv` and `ForceInv` expect to be responded by `AckInv` (without data).
+The former will only invalidate shared state blocks in the upper level, but this does not prevent the current level state from being an exclusive state, since it is totally normal for an exclusive state lower level to grant shared states to the upper levels.
+As for the latter, since `ForceInv` invalidates blocks of all states forcibly, it needs to handle all possible scenarios including both exclusive and non-exclusive.

 Note that, just like any other response message handler, `handleAckInv()` will call `retry()` after state transition to schedule the next entry in the MSHR, if any, for all cases except `SM_Inv`, in which case `retry()` is called only after checking that the next event is not in progress by calling `getInProgress()`